-Upper Limb Precision: This is an assessment of reaching while maintaining visual attention, reaching accuracy, and looking while exploring an object.
+Visual Guidance of the Upper Limbs: This is an assessment of reaching while maintaining visual attention, reaching accuracy, and looking while exploring an object.
 Your child might hold something in her hands but can’t look at it, or she might gaze off into the distance while playing with an object.
 Or she might over- or underestimate her reach or reach tentatively.

-Lower Limb Precision: This is an assessment of her ability to step accurately or to place her foot accurately, such as into a shoe.
+Visual Guidance of the Lower Limbs: This is an assessment of her ability to step accurately or to place her foot accurately, such as into a shoe.

 Sensory Integration: This is an assessment of the impact of competing sensory input on her vision use.
 Your child might not be able to listen or feel a vibration while busy looking.